 I am a writer and occasional editor.
 My work has appeared in Better Homes & Gardens, First for Women, Woman's World, AOL, YourTango, and various other publications.
-Interests include holistic health and fitness, reading, pop culture, jewelry, summer, and cooking with lots of veggie and spices.
+Interests include holistic health/fitness, reading, pop culture, jewelry, astrology, summer, baking, and cooking with lots of veggies and spices!
 I've lived in Chicago, Boston, London, L.A. and Manhattan and now reside in north NJ with my Jersey boy husband.
 In our free time, we frequent BYOB spots, buy overpriced produce (but it's so pretty!) at Whole Foods, and do bizarrely huge loads of laundry.

-Organic coffee with lots of almond milk and stevia
+Organic coffee with lots of vanilla almond milk and stevia

 Juan Pablo Galavis may love poking fun and outright bashing the media for getting his story wrong, so it's good he's been telling us how he feels in his own way.
 The former Bachelor took to Twitter late last week to express where his heart really is when it comes to Nikki Ferrell.
 Only the next day, she too made a public declaration ...

 From the minute they find out they're pregnant, women are inundated with a laundry list of warnings about potential hazards and dangers that could befall them or their baby.
 Among them now more than ever: A trillion red flags related to what we're doing or might accidentally do to cause kids' autism, from taking antidepressants to having kids at "advanced maternal and paternal age."
 Needless to say, having to juggle and weigh out all the potential culprits can be terribly stressful!
 Thankfully, a new statement from the American College of Obstetricians and Gynecologists (ACOG) should put our minds at ease about at least onething!